Wumpf/IncludeToolbox/README.md

     Look in the output window for Include Toolbox to get more information.

 # Version History
+* 3.1.0
+   * New Include Format parsing, performed using project Lexer
+   * Small fixes and DTE reduction
 * 3.0.0
    * New SDK and Tools.
 General renewal.
 Visual Studio 2022 support, dropped support for 2015 and 2017.
    * Refactoring of IWYU, new code and new feature set.